rakeru2006/html-node/README.md

   * [ISC](https://spdx.org/licenses/ISC.html)
   * [BSD](https://spdx.org/licenses/BSD-1-Clause.html)

-  > Maybe you want to seacrh more of this part.
+  > Maybe you want to search more of this part.
   > This is how you do it.SPDX License List
   > The SPDX License List itself is a list of commonly found licenses and
   > exceptions used in free and open or collaborative software, data, hardware,